Discipline – Sending Off Procedure

 Match Official Abuse Reports to be sent to County Discipline Secretary and Society Discipline Secretary within 7 days following the match.
 Please sign and date your reports.

-Player sent off following recommendation of touch judge (TJ)
+Player sent off following recommendation of Assistant Referee (AR)

 The referee must submit his report and if he hasn’t seen the incident ensure a tick in the relevant box.
-The TJ MUST also submit a report to describe the incident leading up to the reason for his decision Player sent off in Schools or Youth fixtures (U18) You must hand to the coach or teacher responsible for the team a Schools/Youth Disciplinary Tick Box Report.
-(Copies available via Downloads) This enables them to discipline the player internally.
-You must still submit a Sending Off Report or Match Abuse Report as above.
+The AR MUST also submit a report to describe the incident leading up to the reason for his decision.

 Player sent off in schools or youth fixtures (U18)